NavarraBiomed/easy-450k/README.md

 separated text file, with phenotypes and other variables of interest as columns, and samples as raws.
 Sample\_names\_column should correspond to a subset of sample names of the original GenomeStudio file.
 It is used to match phenotypes to samples, so it is important for it to be correct.

+###### 6. Configs/analysis_samples.txt
+Includes a list of samples, line by line, to be included in the analysis.

+In most cases the same as preprocessing_samples.txt

 ###### 6. Configs/analysis.yaml